SystemsCyber/J1708_T4/README.md

 # Overview
 **J1708_T4** is a gateway utility library that is compatible with the [Teensy 4.x](https://www.pjrc.com/store/teensy40.html).
 It provides basic tools for displaying, measuring, and sending traffic on an SAE J1708 bus.
-This code was written as part of my [Master's Thesis](#References) on securing legacy HD networks.
+This code was written as part of David Nnaji's [Master's Thesis](#References) on securing legacy HD networks.

 # Manual Installation
 To install the library manually, you'll need to download it as a .zip file, extract it and put in the proper Arduino user library directory.
 The .zip file contains all you need, including a few examples on how to use it.
 If the library is installed properly, you should be able to see these examples in `File>Examples>J1708_T4`.